NaserJamal/simple-ocr/levels/07-specific-location/README.md

 - Understands natural language variations
 - Can identify domain-specific sections
 - No need to know exact section names in advance

+## Cached Sections Workflow

+After the first run, sections are cached in `output/sections.json`.
+This enables:

+### Benefits of Using Cached Sections:
+1. **Faster Processing**: Skip VLM section detection (saves time and API costs)
+2. **Consistent Boundaries**: Use the same section boundaries for different extractions
+3. **Multiple Extractions**: Extract different information from the same sections
+4. **Cost Effective**: Only pay for text extraction, not detection

+### Example Use Cases:
+- **First run**: Detect all sections with "Press Enter"
+- **Second run**: Extract just section #3 (notes) with context "extract notes"
+- **Third run**: Extract sections #1,2 with context "find contact info"

+This workflow is ideal when you want to extract different information from the same document multiple times.

 ## Design Decisions